Skip to main content

 2. Click on the hamburger icon next to the old ruleset and select Activate from the menu.

-• In this task, you configure the Threat Protection service to use monitor mode.
-This enables you to check that the service is configured correctly, and that there are no unintended effects on the network traffic.
+In this task, we configure the Threat Protection service to use monitor mode.
+This enables us to check that the service is configured correctly, and that there are no unintended effects on the network traffic.

 1. Log in to the nios-4 VM console with credentials (admin/infoblox).